 Are you overwhelmed by all the stuff in your wardrobe?
 If you are a fast-fashion shopaholic or a bit of a hoarder, every wardrobe needs a re-edit every now and again.
 We have the perfect tips for helping to control the clutter and create a more streamlined and fashion-forward wardrobe.

-Declutter your wardrobe and create a clothing collection that is altogether more fabulous by following a few simple rules: Take everything out of your wardrobe and put them into piles based around the below categories:
+Declutter your wardrobe and create a clothing collection that is altogether more fabulous by following a few simple rules: Take everything out of your wardrobe and put clothing into piles based around the below categories:

-Things youve never worn, label intact!
+Things you’ve never worn, label intact!

 Items that have not been worn for a year

 Things you hope to wear again some day

 Charity shop donations